dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Courage is the greatest of all virtues, because if you haven't courage, you may not have an opportunity to use any of the others.
+  Failure is simply an opportunity to begin again, this time more intelligently.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (958 days)